Azure/azure-sdk-for-net/sdk/apimanagement/Azure.ResourceManager.ApiManagement/README.md

-# Microsoft Azure ApiManagement Management client library for .NET
+# Microsoft Azure ApiManagement management client library for .NET

 Microsoft Azure API Management is a hybrid, multicloud management platform for APIs across all environments.
 As a platform-as-a-service, API Management supports the complete API lifecycle.